Table of Contents

 Platform-Specific Styling

-DrawnUi controls support platform-specific styling to ensure your app looks and feels native on each platform.
+Some of the DrawnUi controls support platform-specific styling to ensure your app looks and feels native on each platform.
+When you create your own controls you can support that feature too.

 Using Platform Styles